Our goal is to allow patients to focus solely on recovery and not the financial stress brought on during this very difficult battle.

 Save Our Suzy became what is now known as Share Our Suzy, SOS.
 The foundation picks up where Suzy left off and aids those with bridging the financial gap from diagnosis to remission.
 Funds raised are used to provide assistance to those with every day needs such as wigs, prosthetics, childcare, gas cards, utility bill assistance, medication assistance and more.
 We help cover the critical areas that insurance companies do not.

 The people we serve are more than just patients: they are mothers, grandmothers, sisters and daughters.
 They have children, spouses and responsibilities.
 Fighting cancer is about more than having chemo and radiation treatments.
 It affects all aspects of life.
 It is amazing what a wig can do for a patient’s self esteem.
 A prosthetic bra can make all the difference to a recovering breast cancer patient.
 Having family there to hold a hand during treatment makes the battle bearable.
 Knowing that the electricity bill will be paid is a big relief.
 SOS, a 501(c)(3) provides these types of assistance to people who would otherwise have to do without.

 Not in the Lowcountry of SC?
 Visit SOS Midlands to donate, get more information or apply for assistance.

-SOS is a completely volunteer-driven organization.
+SOS is an entirely volunteer-driven organization.

-We have no staff, and virtually no overhead.
+We have no staff and virtually no overhead.

-Therefore the money goes directly to fund patient needs.
+Therefore, the money goes directly to fund patient needs.